Eletu13/DSA-project-2-Documentation/README.md

 2. Handling mising variables
 3. Data cleaning and formatting

-### Exploratory Data Analysis
+### Data Analysis
-Exploratory Data Analysis (EDA) is a crucial step in understanding your data.
-For the Kultra Mega Store Inventory, here are some potential notes and analyses l could include under EDA:
+This is where l include some basic lines of code or queries or even some of the Dax expression used during my analysis.

+### Queries and Answer
+Below are the SQL queries develop for this analysis